apache/spark/docs/tutorial.rst

 Default Arguments
 -----------------
-We're about to create a DAG and some tasks, and we have the choice to explicitely pass a set of arguments to each task's constructor (which would become redundant), or (better!) we can define a dictionary of default parameters that we can use when creating tasks.
+We're about to create a DAG and some tasks, and we have the choice to explicitly pass a set of arguments to each task's constructor (which would become redundant), or (better!) we can define a dictionary of default parameters that we can use when creating tasks.